the-second-city/do-as-sudo/content/blog/gpg-agent-forwarding.md

 echo hi | gpg --clearsign
 ```

-If all goes well, you will be prompted for your PIN.
+If you've done everything correctly, you will be prompted for your PIN.
 After authenticating, you should receive the signed message:

 ```
 -----BEGIN PGP SIGNED MESSAGE-----